jyxi7676/STtools/doc/readme3.md

 # User Manual
 ## Running specific step in STtools
-The user need to use the option --run-steps if interested in running one step only per command.
-We will give a detailed illustration about how to run STtools per step with several examples.
-Please modify your input files according to  [the link](./doc/fileformats.md)
+The user needs to use the option --run-steps if interested in running steps separately.
+(We will give a detailed illustration about how to run STtools per step with several examples,link).
+Please modify your input files format according to  [the link](./doc/fileformats.md)

 ## Step 1
 Step 1 aims to extracts spatial coordinates, whitelist and HDMIs from the sequenced raw FASTQ.gz file.
 It assumes the user has the SeqScope data format (see [Seq-Scope](https://www.cell.com/cell/fulltext/S0092-8674(21)00627-9?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0092867421006279%3Fshowall%3Dtrue) paper), where spatial information such as HDMI/Barcode, lane, tile, X and Y coordinates can be retrieved from 1st-Seq and transcriptomic information can be retrieved from 2nd-Seq.
+It the data are from VISIUM or SlideSeq, we need to add this to our tool?

 ### *Input*
-  The user need to provide some of the following files in order for STtools to run Step 1.
+  The user needs to provide some of the following files to run Step 1.
   *   --first--fq: Path to 1st-Seq FASTQ.gz file.
 STtools takes in fastq.gz files with SeqScope sequence design structure.
 If the barcode/UMI/randomer location is different, please see this link xxxxx (we need to add this ???) for an example to make the inputs compatible to STtools package. **Required**.
   *   --second-fq1 : Path to 2nd-Seq Read 1 FASTQ.gz file.
 If the barcode/UMI/randomer location is different, please see this link for an example to make it compatible to STtools package.**Required**.
   *   --hdmilength or -l: An integer of the length of HDMI/Barcode.(modify to take any number <=30???).
 By default hdmilength=20.